el-halaby/20-Newsgroup/README.md

 # Text document classification of "20 Newsgroups" dataset using Metadata
 Classification of text documents from the "20-newsgroups" dataset using only the subject or sender's email (or both) of each document.
-The idea here is to avoid using the entire post, and just use metadata from posts to classify each document, which hasn't been done to the best of my knowledge.
+The idea here is to avoid using the entire post, and just use metadata from posts to classify each post, which hasn't been done to the best of my knowledge.

 ### Requirements
 * Python 3.6.1 or above